prasadpatil1123/tic-tac-toe/README.md

 # tic-tac-toe
-given game project we used HTML , CSS, JavaScript.
+A game based on real tic tac toe, In given game project we used HTML , CSS, JavaScript.
+Download it , play Game!